 Our women’s beader groups receive better than fair trade prices for the beautiful artisan craft products they produce as a cottage industry either at their individual homes or working together at their group meeting place.
-When Outreach Uganda markets the products at retail, the woman making the product and her beader group/community receive 70% of the price is returned to a combination of the beader who made the product and to our programs which benefit beaders’ groups and their communities.
+When Outreach Uganda markets the products at full retail price, on average 70% of the price is returned to a combination of the beader who made the product and to our programs which benefit beaders’ groups and their communities.

 Besides marketing their fair trade crafts extensively within the U.S., Outreach Uganda also encourages the group to develop new products including additional paper beaded jewelry and craft products, and also new lines of products such as the batik sling bags and 100% silk tie-dyed scarves.
 Shop now for your fair trade crafts and jewelry and help a woman and her family overcome poverty!
 Use your purchasing power to make a difference.
 All profits go to our beaders and their group/community for specific programming items.
 Almost all of our U.S. labor is volunteer.

 What Do the Ugandan Women Buy With their Fair Trade Crafts Earnings?

 Our Ugandan women beaders use their individual bead monies for buying food and needed medicines, for paying school fees for their children, for saving (10% is the goal), and for starting new businesses and income-generation projects which will help sustain their families year round with no dependence either on Outreach Uganda or others.

 - starting and increasing internal revolving loan funds so the group can make micro-loans to their own members

 - agricultural projects to grow cash crops

 - beginning a home ownership program